 It’s no secret that weddings can be expensive affairs.
 While the numbers are likely on the high side—a few expensive outliers can easily skew an average, and survey respondents were excited enough about their weddings to join a website and answer questions—paying for a wedding can be a tall order.

 To afford a memorable event, some couples turn to loans.
 While you have several options for borrowing money to pay, including personal ones marketed as wedding loans, taking on debt may not be how you envision starting your shared future.
-Let’s review how marriage credits work and how to decide whether to borrow money to pay for your special day.

 What Is A Wedding Loan?